adipandas/adipandas.github.io/_posts/2019-08-31-developer-manisfesto.md

 tags:
   - Software Development
   - Engineering
+  - Thoughts
 ---

-Some thoughts about engineering and software development:
+Some thoughts about engineering and software development.

 1. **The most important**: **You Are an Artisan, Not an Engineer**
 2. Style matters: For product you develop, its aesthetic quality matters.